OpenDroneMap/documents/GOVERNANCE.md

 The definition of "large" is left up to interpretation, but can be loosely explained as "a feature that brings a significant improvement, change or entirely new module into the codebase".
 For example, fixing a spelling mistake will not be considered a "large" contribution, but building an entire new module or adding localization support will.

-To safeguard hijacking of the project from possible bad actors, the "[benevolent dictator](https://github.com/smathermather/)" and the person who made the first commit in the project's git history a final say on whether a contributor can become a maintainer and has the power to revoke maintainer status.
+To safeguard hijacking of the project from possible bad actors, the "[benevolent dictator](https://github.com/smathermather/)" and the person who made the first commit in the project's git history have a final say on whether a contributor can become a maintainer and has the power to revoke maintainer status.
 In case of disagreement, the person who made the first commit in the project's git history prevails.

 ## Contributors